 3. Management of Health Care Needs

-Since health facilities have been discharging patients in an effort to reduce costs, tasks which were reserved for medical practitioners are now being carried out by caregivers without adequate training on the job.
+Since health facilities have been discharging patients in an effort to reduce costs, tasks that were reserved for medical practitioners are now being carried out by caregivers without adequate training on the job.
 To keep track of things, you need to ensure you are organized and know when to seek assistance.
 To stay on top of the medications, maintain an updated list that contains the name, the dosage, and the prescribing doctor.
 You also need to prepare yourself to handle challenging tasks such as inserting catheters and injecting the medicine.
 Get detailed instructions and a demonstration of how procedures are to be conducted before your loved one can be discharged.
 Be sure to also plan regular health and dental check-ups; consider dental examination in west harwich for instance.